 Food

-We have implemented a number of projects to support sustainable and healthy food on campus through our Eat and Drink on Campus Team and food growing projects on campus.
+We have implemented a number of projects to support sustainable and healthy food on campus with our Eat and Drink on Campus Team and food growing projects on campus.
 Our outlets pride themselves on offering a range of meals for all dietary requirements, and are making changes to do this with a lower environmental impact.

 One of the suggestions for improvements from our Green Campus Group, was to develop a community growing space.
 We were successful in achieving funding a couple years ago and collaborated with staff and students to identify a suitable location (behind Clifford Whitworth library) and develop a design for the space that is accessible and reuses materials.
 The space is up and running and is regularly used to rest, socialise, study and garden.
-Some of the things we grow include beetroot, lettuce, chives, parsley, joganberry, potatoes, and kiwi!
+Some of the things we grow include beetroot, carrot, chives, parsley, potatoes, and kale!

-Community growing space - Dementia Hub
+Community Growing Space - Dementia Hub

 The Dementia Hub is a designated space in Allerton Courtyard for people affected by dementia to garden and relax.
 There are always some jobs to do; for those who are not interested in gardening they can use the Hub space to chat, read and chill in the pergola which has evolved into being a special space for reflection.
-The SIP and SOW society put on events encouraging all members of the University to come along, look out for posters or contact m.j.pocsai@salford.ac.uk.
+The SIP and SOW society put on events encouraging all members of the university to come along, look out for posters or contact m.j.pocsai@salford.ac.uk.

 For any further information please visit the Dementia Hub page.

-Drinking water on campus
+Drinking water

 We have over 20 drinking water refill points across campus so that you can reduce the number of plastic bottles you buy and use your own reusable bottles instead.
 You can find the locations on the campus map.